Tera-bytes/CTF-s-solutions/README.md

 # CTF solutions
-Here I give my approach, solutions (scripts) on  CTFs I took part in
+Here I give my approach, solutions (scripts) on some of the  CTFs I took part in